Stanley Schachter Professor of Psychology

 - Komissarouk, S., & Nadler, A. (2014).
 “I” seek autonomy, “we” rely on each other: Self-construal and regulatory focus as determinants of autonomy- and dependency-oriented help-seeking behavior.
 Personality and Social Psychology Bulletin, 40(6), 726-738.

 Maya’s research investigates the experience of being mentally in sync with others.
-Specifically, she examines the role of shared reality in interpersonal relationships.
-Her work has shown that the process of creating a shared reality draws people to each other, whether new acquaintances or close partners.
-Further, she has found that shared reality underlies the feeling of having “merged minds.”
-Currently, she is extending this work to explore the ways in which shared reality enhances sensory perceptions of realness.
+Specifically, she examines the role of shared reality–the experience of having the same thoughts and feelings about the world–in interpersonal relationships.
+She explores how shared reality contributes to the feeling of “clicking” between new acquaintances and the feeling of having “merged minds” between close partners.
+Further, she examines how shared reality can enhance the experience of certainty and perceptual realness.
 More broadly, she is interested in the ways that humans turn to each other to make sense of the world and to co-construct the “truth.”
 You can read more about her research here.

 - Rossignac-Milon, M., & Higgins, E. T. (2018).
 Epistemic companions: Shared reality development in close relationships.
 Current Opinion in Psychology, 23, 66-71.